SumoLogic/sumologic-documentation/docs/send-data/setup-wizard.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::note
-Setup Wizard is outdated.
-We recommend using [App Catalog](https://help.sumologic.com/docs/integrations/) to onboard your data.
+The Setup Wizard is outdated.
+We recommend using the [App Catalog](/docs/integrations/) to onboard your data.
 :::

 The Setup Wizard lets you get data in your Sumo Logic account quickly.
 It guides you step-by-step based on the type of data you want to send.
 After data collection is running, the Setup Wizard installs a Sumo Logic App with pre-configured Dashboards that allow you to analyze your data.
 The Setup Wizard provides detailed instructions to help you with each step of the configuration.